a.k.a Vertical Drop Coaster, Dive Machine, Euro-Fighter, Infinity Coaster, El Loco

 S&S EL LOCO

-In 2008, S&S – Sansei Technologies (then S&S Worldwide) entered into the vertical drop coaster market, with the (then) world’s steepest drop on Steel Hawg at Indiana Beach.
+In 2008, S&S – Sansei Technologies (then S&S Worldwide) entered into the vertical drop coaster market, with the (then) world’s steepest drop on Steel Hawg at Indiana Beach, USA.
 These compact coasters seem to be designed to make the rider constantly feel as though they’re about to be thrown from the car.
 A mix, if you like, of diving coaster and a new generation of wild mouse.

 Like the Euro-Fighters, each new El Loco installation featured a steeper drop ranging from 111° on Steel Hawg to 120.5° on Green Lantern Coaster at Warner Bros.
 Movie World in Australia.